 This is the next stage of millionaire and it’s where you want to be.
 Just to be clear, you never have to actually write that check but you have the ability to do so.
 Either through investments, businesses, cash, or other holdings you have chosen.

 This is when you have a Net Worth in excess of $5,000,000 and you can easily write a check for an amount for anything you could possibly want.

 There is more to life than money and most wealthy individuals will tell you that money is more of a way of keeping score once you have enough of it.

 There lies the key:until you have enough of it.
 Until that happens, money and building wealth will take up at least part of your thinking.

 Of course, this is just my humble way of looking at things.
-I like to know where I am at and it’s always good to have something to shoot for.
-When you are climbing the Net Worth Ladder you need to know what the next step will be so that you have something to aim for.
-Before you can get to the various levels of millionaire you will need to climb the Net Worth Ladder.
+I like to know where I am at, and it’s always good to have something to shoot for.
+When climbing the Net Worth Ladder, you need to know what the next step will be so that you have something to aim for.
+Before you can get to the various levels of a millionaire, you will need to climb the Net Worth Ladder.